nixphp/framework/docs/pages/configuration.md

 ## Application Configuration

-PHPico loads application settings through a lightweight `Config` class.
+NixPHP loads application settings through a lightweight `Config` class.

 You can organize configuration into arrays and load them through the container.